 If you do download the entire site, here are a few things to keep in mind:

 Everyone is welcome to use Khoras in their own private role playing games.
 Absolutely.
 That's why it's there.

-The entire site is built, uploaded and maintained using Adobe Dreamweaver.
+The entire site is built, uploaded and maintained using Adobe Dreamweaver CC.
 The graphics programs I use are Photoshop, After Effects, Acrobat, Premiere and pretty much everything else that Adobe makes.
-Also, Vue Infinite was used for some landscape images.
-I have used various 3D graphics programs over the years including Hash's Animation:Master, Autodesk's 3ds Max and Blender.
+The Khoras world map was done entirely in Adobe Photoshop.
+Computer generated artwork, of which there are several pieces on the site, is done in Blender.
+Some of the early pieces of 3D art were built in 3ds Max and Hash's Animation:Master.